What are you looking for?

 Validating SCADA Network Security

 It's been said that there are two kinds of companies.
 Those who've been hacked, and those that don't know they've been hacked.
-And in these unusual times, the headlines scream about breaches occuring even at heavily fortified security companies.
+And in these unusual times, the headlines scream about breaches occurring even at heavily fortified security companies.
 So how can you be sure that your cybersecurity defenses are actually working?

 In a recent Keysight survey, 75% of companies surveyed have been breached on average once each year.
 Research indicates that only 50% of security professionals are confident in their current security solutions.